-- Protocols that require hospital involvement.
+1. Protocols that require hospital involvement.
 This category includes research studies in which any part of the research is carried out within Main Line Hospitals with services provided by Main Line Hospitals or with the involvement of a Main Line Health affiliated entity, MLH Affiliate.
-A MLH Affiliate is defined to be an entity of which Main Line Health, Inc., or a Main Line Health subsidiary, is the parent organization28 - 2.
-Research in which funding is received or administered by or contracted with Lankenau Institute for Medical Research (LIMR) or other MLH Affiliate.
-This
+A MLH Affiliate is defined to be an entity of which Main Line Health, Inc., or a Main Line Health subsidiary, is the parent organizationF